rena5555/Twitter-Sentiment-Analysis/README.md

     ![picture](Images/Top_Ten_Usernames.png)

-    * What_bugs_you username has the most tweets and looking at the tweets below, we can see that this is most
+    * What_bugs_you username has the most tweets and looking at the tweets below
-      likely a Twitter bot.
+    * This is most likely a Twitter bot

     ![picture](Images/What_Bugs_You.png)